My Poetry Story

 My heart was with nature.

-My feet felt the heat—
+My feet kissed the crimson summer—

 long before I knew